axibase/atsd/rule-engine/functions-rules.md

   rule_windows(string r, string p) [object]
 ```

-Returns the collection of windows for the specified rule `r`, expression `p` and the same entity as in the current window (regardless of the entity specified in the expression).
+Returns the collection of windows for the specified rule `r`, expression `p` and the same entity as in the current window.

 The following match conditions are applied: